Almost Public Quantum Coins

-\fi \paragraph{Notions of security} Informally, a quantum money scheme is unforgeable if an adversary starting with $n$ money states cannot pass more than $n$ verifications (except with negligible probability).
-However, we had to shift to a weaker notion called rational unforgeability to show our construction is unforgeable.
-In rational unforgeability, we require that the expected gain of any cheating adversary should be atmost negligible.
+Firstly, we had to shift to a weaker notion called rational unforgeability to show our construction is unforgeable.
+In the standard definition, we say a quantum money scheme is unforgeable if an adversary starting with $n$ money states cannot pass more than $n$ verifications (except with negligible probability).
+However, in rational unforgeability, we require that the expected gain of any cheating adversary should be, at most, negligible.
 We show that our construction is not standard unforgeable, and hence such a relaxation is necessary.
-Further, we would like to emphasize that even though rational unforgeability is a weaker notion it is still and effective and meaningful in real life.
-Consider a money scheme where a forger can counterfeit a money state with probability $\frac{1}{2}$, but \iffv only if she risks two of her own money states, i.e.,\fi if she fails then she has to loose her two money states.
-Clearly, even if she has non-negligible probability of forging, on expectation she actually looses one money state while trying to forge.
+Further, we would like to emphasize that even though rational unforgeability is a weaker notion, it is still effective and meaningful in real life.
+Consider a money scheme where a forger can counterfeit a money state with probability $\frac{1}{2}$, but \iffv only if she risks two of her own money states, i.e., \fi if she fails, then she has to lose her two money states.
+Even if she has a non-negligible probability of forging, in expectation, she loses one money state while trying to forge.
 Therefore, a rational forger would not try to forge and would instead stick to the protocol.
-Such a scheme will be deemed forgeable under standard notions although it is secure in some sense.
-This leads to the definition of rational \iffv unforgeability (see \cref{definition:rational_unforgeability}), \else unforgeability, \fi where we only require that \emph{on expectation} any forger can have at best negligible advantage due to forging.
+Such a scheme will be deemed forgeable under standard notions, although it is secure in some sense.
+This leads to the definition of rational \iffv unforgeability (see \cref{definition:rational_unforgeability}), \else unforgeability, \fi where we only require that \emph{in expectation} any forger can have at best negligible advantage due to forging.